-24 best cycling apps: iPhone and Android tools for cyclists - Cycling Weekly
+Best cycling apps: iPhone and Android tools for cyclists - Cycling Weekly

 >>> 14 Best mountain biking apps for iPhone and Android

-We’re keeping a running list of the most useful cycling apps on this page, and we’d like you to contribute your own recommendations or comment on the ones we’ve already listed.
+If you’re using one that isn’t listed, let us know in the comments.
 The more supported platforms the better: iPhone and iPad (iOS), Android, Windows, or whatever.

 >>> Should you use your phone or a cycling computer?